reuk/parallel-reverb-raytracer/report/report.md

 require custom material measurements to be taken, which was deemed beyond the scope of the project.

+There is one known bug with the program - with models larger than a few thousand triangles the graphics card occasionally runs out of memory, and the program quits early.
+This appears to be an issue with the OS X OpenCL implementation, or a driver problem, as when the program quits it does so without throwing an exception (which would be caught by the program, allowing it to exit gracefully) - it just quits.

 An interesting extension would be to add multiple source models, in addition to the multiple receiver models (polar-pattern and HRTF).
-This could be done relatively simply - it would just require the rays to be initialised with volumes depending on their direction, instead of giving them uniform volumes of '1'.
+This could be done relatively simply - it would just require the rays to be initialised with volumes depending on their direction, instead of giving them uniform unit volumes [vorlander2008].
 However, this would also require a great number of measurements to be taken in order to find appropriate starting volumes for different sources.

 It might also be interesting to add user-defined microphone models.
 Currently, the HRTF attenuation mode works by looking up attenuation coefficients from a table, depending on the direction of the incoming ray.
-These values were generated using a Python script which carried out frequency-domain analysis of HRTF data from the IRCAM Listen database (@ircamlisten).
+This table was generated using a Python script which carried out frequency-domain analysis of HRTF data from the IRCAM Listen database [@ircamlisten].
-At the moment, these values are hard-coded, in order to avoid a costly fetch and parse (the tables are quite large), but if a suitable file-format could be created for the tables, it would be reasonably straightforward to allow the user to supply new table values, and therefore new microphone models.
+The table is hard-coded in order to avoid a costly fetch and parse (the tables are quite large), but if a suitable, compact file-format could be created for the tables, it would be reasonably straightforward to allow the user to supply new table values, and therefore new microphone models.

-In future projects it might be interesting to try implementing a completely different wave-based model, instead of the current geometric one.
-It's possible that, using the GPU, a reasonably performant version of the algorithm could be built, which could even be integrated with the current program to provide a different solution for accurate low-frequency estimation.

 Finally, the current ray tracing algorithm is fairly naïve.
 For every intersection test, every primitive in the scene is checked for an intersection.
-As the speed of the ray trace is limited by the speed of intersection testing, substantial speed-ups may be possible by using a 'spatial data structure' such as a bounding object hierarchy or octree for primitive storage.
+As the speed of the ray trace is limited by the speed of intersection testing, substantial speed-ups may be possible by using a 'spatial data structure' such as a bounding object hierarchy or octree for primitive storage [hradsky2011].
 These data structures drastically reduce the number of primitive checks for each ray intersection, at the cost of increased pre-processing time when the scene is loaded.
-For the simpler demonstration models used here, these data structures are overkill, but for tracing larger, more complex scenes, they may lead to increased performance.
+For the simpler demonstration models used here, these data structures are not necessary, but for tracing larger, more complex scenes, they may lead to increased performance.

 Bibliography